-Blue Star Flower has powder blue star-shaped flowers at the ends of the stems from late spring to early summer, which are interesting on close inspection.
+Blue Star Flower has clusters of powder blue star-shaped flowers at the ends of the stems from late spring to early summer, which are interesting on close inspection.
 The flowers are excellent for cutting.
-Its narrow leaves are light green in color.
+Its pointy leaves are olive green in color.
 As an added bonus, the foliage turns a gorgeous yellow in the fall.
-The fruit is not ornamentally significant.

-Blue Star Flower is an herbaceous perennial with a more or less rounded form.
+Blue Star Flower is an herbaceous perennial with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

-This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
+This is a relatively low maintenance plant, and may require the occasional pruning to look its best.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Blue Star Flower is recommended for the following landscape applications;